 When did you first encounter the music of Chaz Bundick?
-Our late teens and early twenties were soundtracked by the poppy chillwave of Toro y Moi that bled into the DJ set complementing house of Les Sins.
-PLUM, his experimental ambient moniker has soothed many an anxiety-inducing situation and now, his exciting new collaborative project Chaz Bundick Meets the Mattson 2 has rocked up with an invitation to jazz town.
+Our late teens and early 20s were soundtracked by the poppy chillwave of Toro y Moi that bled into Les Sins's DJ set-complementing breed of house tunes.
+PLUM, his experimental ambient moniker, has soothed many an anxiety-inducing situation.
+And now, his exciting new collaborative project — Chaz Bundick Meets the Mattson 2 — has rocked up with an invitation to jazz town.

 Chaz first met the Mattson twins back in the summer of 2015, when a mutual friend sent them round to his house to borrow a drum stool.
 They clicked right away, bonded over shared musical values, and began talking about how cool it would be to form a band.
-Fast forward to today and together the trio have created a psychedelic jazz party of a record entitled Star Stuff, due out 31 March via Company Records.
+Fast forward to today, and together the trio has created a psychedelic jazz party of a record entitled Star Stuff, due out March 31 via Company Records.
 It will be the first time Chaz has put music out under his own name, having decided at age 15 that it would make him sound too much like a singer-songwriter.
-He finds it fun to compartmentalise his music, with each alias acting as a different version of him.
+He finds it fun to compartmentalize his music, with each alias acting as a different version of him.

 What did you want to be when you were growing up?

 A banker.
 When I was growing up I wanted to be like my dad.
 But once I started skateboarding and going to high school I immediately realized that I wanted to be something else.